HETFADIA/PercolationProjectDSU/README.md

 Math.Random is used to generate Random number between 1 and 100.
 The Random numbers are used to Randomly select the cells used in Monte Carlo Simulation

+Also the Disjoint Set Union is used in percolation problem DSU.
+In DSU we can add two edge in log n time thus saving a lot of time.
+Thus in DSU we can add edge and check if the system percolates or not in log n time.
+While for dfs you have to run DFS again!!!
 </p>
 <br />
 <br />